AlvioRomano/ARCyberSec75/README.md

 # License 📝

-# 🛑Use the Script at your own Risk!🛑 Dsec
+# 🛑 Use This Script At Your Own Risk and Peril! 🛑